December 23, 2016

 In another bowl beat 2 eggs.
 Stir in a cup of brown sugar, 1/2 cup molasses or sorghum, 2/3 cups milk and a stick of melted butter.
 Grate in a small knob of fresh ginger.

 Add the flour mixture to the egg mixture and mix until comes together into a smooth batter.
-Pour over the pears, smooth the top and bake for 45 to 50 minutes until a toothpick comes out fairly clean.
+Pour over the pears, smooth the top and bake for about an hour, until a toothpick comes out fairly clean.
+(Timing will depend on the size of your pan.)

 Set on a wire rack to cool for a few minutes, then run a knife around the edge.